-Fig. 5.73 presents the thickness of the oxide layer at the external surface of rods from ROD2 at seven elevations, from -250 mm (under the heated zone) up to 950 mm; obtained with ATHLET-CD 3.2.1 and 3.3 respectively.
-Until the quenching, oxidation behaviour at rods surface predicted by ATHLET-CD 3.2.1 and 3.3 are identical and nearly constant during the air ingress phase until around 10000 s, with a maximum thickness of approximately 220 μm at 950 mm in both codes (in the experiment: maximum thickness was approximately 150-200 μm in the upper half of the heated zone).
-The thickness distribution of the oxide layer over the length of ROD2 at t = 7000s and after the quenching is shown on Fig. 5.73, for ATHLET-CD 3.2.1 and 3.3.
-After the quenching however, the predicted oxide layer at 750 mm is 30 μm thicker with ATHLET-CD 3.3 than with ATHLET-CD 3.2.1 (337 μm vs. 308 μm), while the oxide layer at 550 mm is 25 μm thinner (242 μm vs. 267 μm).
-Fig. 5.74 also shows the thickness of the nitride layer after the quenching.
-The profiles obtained with ATHLET-CD 3.2.1 and ATHLET-CD 3.3 are identical.
-Since the simulation does not take into account the reoxidation of nitride occurring during the guenching, it is not reasonable to compare the calculated nitride layer profile with the experimental data.
+The oxide layer thickness distribution of the oxide layer over the length of ROD2 at t = 7000s and after the quenching is shown on Fig. 5.72, for ATHLET-CD 3.2.1, ATHLET-CD 3.3 and ATHLET-CD 3.3.1.
+After the quenching however, the predicted oxide layer at 750 mm is 30 $\mu$ m thicker with ATHLET-CD 3.3/3.3.1 than with ATHLET-CD 3.2.1 (337 $\mu$ m vs. 308 $\mu$ m), while the oxide layer at 550 mm is 25 $\mu$ m thinner (242 $\mu$ m vs. 267 $\mu$ m).
+Fig. 5.72 also shows the thickness of the nitride layer after the quenching.
+The profiles obtained with ATHLET-CD 3.2.1, ATHLET-CD 3.3 and ATHLET-CD 3.3.1 are identical.
+Since the simulation take into account the reoxidation of nitride occurring during the quenching only quite simple, it is not reasonable to compare the calculated nitride layer profile with the experimental data.

 In order to check the consumption of oxygen and nitrogen (from the injected air), mass flow rates of oxygen and nitrogen flowing out of the bundle are compared to the mass flows recorded during the experiment, namely during the air ingress phase.
-Fig. 5.75 and Fig. 5.76 show the mass flow rates of oxygen and nitrogen at the outlet of the bundle.
+Fig. 5.73 and Fig. 5.74 show the mass flow rates of oxygen and nitrogen at the outlet of the bundle.
 A good agreement between simulations and experiment can be observed during the whole air ingress phase.
-ATHLET-CD 3.3 also seems to capture the small flow peak of oxygen at the time of quenching.
+ATHLET-CD 3.3/3.3.1 also seems to capture the small flow peak of oxygen at the time of quenching.
 However, the peak mass flow rate of nitrogen at the time of quenching is still overestimated for both code versions.